 How fast is the Julian Day Calculator API?

-What HTTP methods does Julian Day Calculator support?
+What response formats does the Julian Day Calculator API support?